tripledio/tripledio.github.io/_posts/2022-12-26-starting-at-tripled.md

 # My first year at Triple D

-In February this year I joined Triple D and as now the year is almost over I will use this as an opportunity to /discuss, explain,.../ what it's like to join and be part of this company.
+In February 2022 year I joined Triple D and as my first year as employee is coming to an end I will use this as an opportunity to tell what it's like to join and be part of this company.
-It has been an amazing first year for me and I hope everything below will show you why.
+It has been an amazing first year for me, and I hope everything below will show you why.
-I will start by providing some context on where I was professionally before I joined Triple D and will then show you much progress I've made.
+I will start by providing some context on where I was professionally before I joined Triple D, what the recruitment process was like and how it's been so far.

-## Some context on me
+## About me

 I am currently 31 years old, have spent 4 years teaching software development and 3 years actually doing it.
 A bit over a year ago I was working at a large service provider.